ktaka-ccmp/google-oauth2-example/google-oauth/Detailed.md

 * Create the user if it does not exist.
 * Set a session cookie for the user.

-The backend codes are the same for "google-oauth-01" and "google-oauth-02."

 ### restapi/views.py

 The [restapi/views.py](google-oauth-01/backend/restapi/views.py) is the main place where we implement funtions the API provides.